 Accrual basis accounting is typically used by larger businesses, though small businesses can use it, too.
 In accrual basis accounting:

-What if you file your tax return on the cash basis accounting method, but for management purposes it makes more sense to review your financial statements on an accrual basis?
+What if you file your tax return on the cash basis accounting method, but for management purposes, it makes more sense to review your financial statements on an accrual basis?

-Now that you know the difference between the two most commonly used accounting methods for small business and the benefits and pitfalls of each, you can confidently decide which method works best for your business.
+Now that you know the differences between cash vs. accrual basis and the benefits and pitfalls of each, you can confidently decide which accounting method works best for your business.